-In the Bachelor's program in Human Resources Studies: People Management, you will study the human side of business (people management).
-You will focus on the performance and efficiency of organizations as well as the well-being of employees.
-People, work and management issues are approached from different disciplinary perspectives: psychology, sociology, economics and management studies.
+In this program, you will focus on the performance and efficiency of organizations as well as the well-being of their employees.
+The Bachelor of Human Resources Studies: People Management explores the human side of business (people management).
+People, work, and management issues are approached from different disciplinary perspectives: psychology, sociology, economics, and management studies.

 in your classroom

 Short overview of BSc Human Resource Studies: People Management

 Human Resource Studies: People Management has an international orientation, with an emphasis on the European context.
 This is reflected in the choice and content of the cases that you will study during the courses.
 The program has strong links with large international companies and offers relevant interactions between academic approaches and real-world problems.
 You will be trained to take evidence-based management decisions.